openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    ...
    +-----+-------------------------------+--------------+----------------+

-Verify that controller-0 has controller and compute subfunctions
+Verify that controller-0 has controller and compute subfunctions:

 ::